spring-io/dataflow.spring.io/content/documentation/2-concepts/0-index.md

 ---
-path: "/documentation/concepts/"
+path: 'concepts/'
-title: "Concepts"
+title: 'Concepts'
-description: "All the concepts"
+description: 'All the concepts'
 summary: true
 ---